huggingface/blog/arenas-on-the-hub-tts.md

 ## The Arena
 Human ranking for AI systems is not a novel approach.
 Recently, LMSys applied this method in their [Chatbot Arena](https://arena.lmsys.org/) with positive results, resulting in over 300,000 rankings.
 Because of its success, we adopted a similar framework for our leaderboard, inviting humans to rank synthesized audio.

 The voting system is an important aspect of the leaderboard.
 Due to the risks of human bias and abuse, model anonymity is key.
-This is why model names are only revealed after a user votes.
+This is why we reveal model names only after a user submits their vote.

 ## The Models
 We selected several SOTA (State of the Art) models for our leaderboard.
-While we’re mostly using open source models, we included several proprietary models to allow developers to compare the state of open source development with proprietary models.
+While most are open source models, we also included several proprietary models to allow developers to compare the state of open source development with proprietary models.

-We plan to add more models in the future; however, the models available at launch are:
+The models available at launch are:
 - ElevenLabs (proprietary)
 - MetaVoice
 - OpenVoice